HTY2003/EVN-arduino-old/docs/getting-started/hardware-overview.rst

 When the battery voltage dips below 6.2V, On Mode is disabled.
 Pressing the On/Off button will do nothing until the battery is charged above 6.3V.

+As lithium-ion batteries get nearer to depletion, high current loads such as motors can cause their voltages to drop suddenly.

+For instance, the batteries may be 6.4V at idle, but dip below 6.2V when the motors start running, causing the board to turn off.

+After the board (and motors) are turned off, the battery voltage may rise back to 6.4V, allowing the board to be turned on again.

+Nevertheless, it's strongly recommended to charge the board when the voltage cutoff occurs.

+Battery voltage measurements and low battery alerts can be configured in the ``EVNAlpha`` class.

 Disassembly
 -----------